-As of October 1, 2021, our principal sources of liquidity consisted of \$47.3 million in cash and cash equivalents and \$22.5 million of available credit under our \$25.0 million SVB Credit Facility, which matures on June 28, 2024, and future collections of receivables from customers.
+As of April 1, 2022, our principal sources of liquidity consisted of \$31.3 million in cash and cash equivalents; \$21.7 million of available credit under our \$25.0 million SVB Credit Facility, which matures on June 28, 2024, and future collections of receivables from customers.
 We regularly require letters of credit from certain customers, and, from time to time, these letters of credit are discounted without recourse shortly after shipment occurs in order to meet immediate liquidity requirements and to reduce our credit and sovereign risk.
 Historically, our primary sources of liquidity have been cash flows from operations and credit facilities.
 Additionally, we have an effective shelf registration statement on Form S-3 allowing us to offer and sell, either individually or in combination, in one or more offerings, up to a total dollar amount of \$200 million of any combination of the securities described in the shelf registration statement or a related prospectus supplement.

-We believe that our existing cash and cash equivalents, the available line of credit under the SVB Credit Facility, potential issuances of debt or equity securities and future cash collections from customers will be sufficient to provide for our anticipated requirements for working capital and capital expenditures for at least the next 12 months.
+We believe that our existing cash and cash equivalents, the available line of credit under the SVB Credit Facility and future cash collections from customers will be sufficient to provide for our anticipated requirements for working capital and capital expenditures for at least the next 12 months.
 On May 17, 2021, we entered into Amendment No. 4 to Third Amended and Restated Loan and Security Agreement to extend the maturity date to June 28, 2024.
 The SVB Credit Facility provides for a \$25.0 million accounts receivable formula-based revolving credit facility that can be borrowed by the U.S. company, with a \$25.0 million sub-limit that can be borrowed by our U.S. and Singapore entities.
 Loans may be advanced under the SVB Credit Facility based on a borrowing base equal to a specified percentage of the value of eligible accounts of all borrowers under the SVB Credit Facility.
 The borrowing base is subject to certain eligibility criteria.
 Availability under the accounts receivable formula-based revolving credit facility can also be utilized to issue letters of credit with a \$12.0 million sub-limit.
-We may prepay loans under the SVB Credit Facility in whole or in part at any time without premium or penalty.
-As of October 1, 2021, available credit under the SVB Credit Facility was \$22.5 million reflecting the calculated borrowing base of \$25.0 million less outstanding letters of credit of \$2.5 million.
-We did not borrow against the SVB Credit Facility during the first quarter of fiscal 2022 and there was no borrowing outstanding as of October 1, 2021 or July 2, 2021.
+As of April 1, 2022, available credit under the SVB Credit Facility was \$21.7 million, reflecting the lower available limit of \$25.0 million less outstanding letters of credit of \$3.3 million.
+As of July 3, 2020, our outstanding debt balance under the SVB Credit Facility, classified as a current liability, was \$9.0 million, and the interest rate was 3.75%.
+We repaid the outstanding debt balance in July 2020.
+We have not borrowed against the SVB Credit Facility during the nine months ended April 1, 2022 and there were no borrowing outstanding as of April 1, 2022 or July 2, 2021.

-As of October 1, 2021, we were in compliance with the quarterly financial covenants, as amended, contained in the SVB Credit Facility and there was no amount outstanding under the SVB Credit Facility.
+As of April 1, 2022, we were in compliance with the quarterly financial covenants, as amended, contained in the SVB Credit Facility and there was no amount outstanding under the SVB Credit Facility.

 In addition, we have an uncommitted short-term line of credit of \$0.4 million from a bank in New Zealand to support the operations of our subsidiary located there.
-This line of credit provides for \$0.3 million in short-term advances at various interest rates, all of which was available as of October 1, 2021 and July 2, 2021.
-The line of credit also provides for the issuance of standby letters of credit and company credit cards, of which \$0.1 million was outstanding as of October 1, 2021 and July 2, 2021.
+This line of credit provides for \$0.3 million in short-term advances at various interest rates, all of which was available as of April 1, 2022 and July 2, 2021.
+The line of credit also provides for the issuance of standby letters of credit and company credit cards, of which none was outstanding as of April 1, 2022 and July 2, 2021.
 This facility may be terminated upon notice, is reviewed annually for renewal or modification, and is supported by a corporate guarantee.